 Dear Dr. Rona:

-In an article I wrote in September 2009 [Challenging the Statin Drug Dogma], I made a strong case for abandoning the use of statins in all but the highest risk cardiovascular disease patients.
-Since that time there have been a number of studies that support exactly this point of view:
+In that article about cholesterol-lowering supplements published in 2019 Lower Cholesterol Without Drugs, I made a strong case for abandoning the use of statin drugs in all but the highest risk cardiovascular disease patients.
+Since that time there have been a number of studies that support exactly this point of view.

 “It is not as simple as just extrapolating the effects from studies in people who have a history of heart disease.
 This review highlights important shortcomings in our knowledge about the effects of statins in people who have no previous history of CVD.
 Investigators tended to cherry pick significant findings, rather than presenting all the findings.
 The decision to prescribe statins in this group should not be taken lightly.”